 In between all of this, I found a slew of multinational corporations and conglomerates coming out in support of the protests and pledging to “do better”.
 It doesn’t get much better than Adidas reposting a tweet from Nike, right?
 That’s absolutely gotta mean something!
 Just like how every single year companies switch their profile pictures to a version of their logo bearing the colors of the LGBTQ+ flag.

-The upsetting part of all this is that we’ve come to accept these half-assed declarations of alliance and thinly veiled attempts at self-promotion through real-world action.
 When Target’s CEO released a statement saying the looted stores in Minneapolis would be rebuilt because the Target team was in pain and wanted to help the community, everyone welcomed it as if it were some monumental feat of social justice.
 In reality it’s one of the biggest companies in America weighing its options and playing its cards right.
 Hiring rooftop Koreans to protect Target stores would diminish what goodwill the company has and make the road to normality more difficult.
 Now everyone knows Target is a stickler for civil rights.

 And then there’s Grindr with its hilarious response to the ongoing protests, saying the company will remove its ethnicity filter in an effort to stem racial discrimination.
 How is it that such superfluous and inconsequential victories became the norm?
 Is this what anyone is fighting for?
 It feels like spitting in the face of someone who’s already down bad.
 Like tossing a couple quarters at someone laying on the ground with their teeth knocked out.
 To fight this complacency is to divorce oneself from the aesthetics-obsessed world of social media and its instant gratification and engage in true political organizing, curated by real human emotion and interaction rather than ridiculous algorithms and simplistic up- and down- vote mechanics that govern what reaches your attention and what remains hidden.
 Popularity and status have no place in any fight for justice that seeks to be deemed legitimate, unless we all wish for a future where rioting and political clashes become akin to football matches, commodified to the point of wearing specific jerseys bearing the names of sponsors, and round-the-clock coverage of every aspect of the battle.
 Actually, that does sound sort of familiar, doesn’t it?